On 24 September 2019, East Sussex County Council’s Lead Member for Adult Social Care and Health agreed to changes in support for working age adults.

 A decision will be made by members in September about what happens next.

 Privacy: This survey is anonymous, although we do ask some respondents to complete an optional 'about you' section at the end.
 You will find more information in the relevant section.
 Please ensure that any comments you make don't include any names or personal details of you or anyone else.
-For more information about how the data will be stored and processed by East Sussex County Council please click here.
+For more information about how the data will be stored and processed by East Sussex County Council please see our privacy notice.

 Consultation information